kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 }
 ```

+Keep in mind that the translations should be provided by the smart contract
+developer.
+So despite this example showing `coin` translations, you would not be
+providing translations for the `coin` smart contract.

 ### Registering the translation bundle and meta data

 You can register the translation bundle and meta data as part of your smart